ALU-Schumacher/AUDITOR/media/website/content/development.md

   - This triggers the build of the pyauditor package and the python-based collectors/plugins
   - This triggers the build of the docker containers and pushes them to DockerHub and GHCR
   - This triggers a GitHub release
-    - Update the release notes by editing the release and pressing the auto-generate button
+    - Update the release notes by copying the corresponding section from the [changelog](https://github.com/ALU-Schumacher/AUDITOR/blob/main/CHANGELOG.md)
 - Announce in Mattermost AUDITOR channel
 - Update the `pyauditor` version number in [tardis](https://github.com/MatterMiners/tardis) (and update the code of the AUDITOR plugin if the release introduced breaking changes)